 Tertullian and the Trinity

 Side note: Trinity was a word first used in the third century in Latin by the great theologian Tertullian.
 He used it to explain that the Christian concept of God, Father, the Son, and the Spirit, should be thought of as a unity of being, one in “essence” (substance), but not one in person.
 In other words, Christianity’s believed concept of God, the Trinity, is three persons, one God, one in being, one in essence, one in substance.
-This still remains the Christian concept of God, and all religions that are Christian believe it.
+This still remains the Christian concept of God, and all religions that are Christian adhere to it.

-Well, Arius agreed that they were not the same person, which the Church also believes, but he said they were not unified in being or substance either.
+Well, Arius agreed that they were not the same person, but he said they were not unified in being or substance either.
 So, in his mind there was not three persons in one God, rather his version of the Trinity amounted to three persons and three gods, and definitely not equal.
 Thus, he taught that the Son was the first being ever created by the Father, that he was the greatest, the best, and the closest being to God.
 And even though he was created before everything and everyone, there was indeed a “once” when the Son did not exist.
 He did not use the word “time”.
 He argued that since the Father is clearly God, it follows that the Son could not be “one” with God – so He must be a created being.
 If a created being, then he was not co-eternal, nor one in being, or one in substance with the Father.

 Thinking he was defending the fundamental truth that there is only one God – monotheism – Arius promoted a different kind of trinity, a rather polytheistic one, in which at best three different “divinities” existed with the Son being subordinated to the Father but being superior to the third, the Spirit.
 It created a “subordinationism” in the Trinity.
 The Son is a subordinate being to the Father, and the Spirit is a subordinate being to both the Father and the Son.